bitshares/bitshares.github.io-old/_posts/2015-06-07-migrating-to-bitshares-2.0.md

 your balances under a single account.

 ## Account Name Migration
-Under Graphene, accounts are transferrable and have different prices based upon the quality of the account name so that they can double as DNS names.
+Under BitShares 2.0, accounts are transferrable and have different prices based upon the quality of the account name so that they can double as DNS names.
 All existing BTS account names will be migrated as "bts/${current_account_name}" to clear the main namespace.
 For the first month after launch the only person who will be able to register
 ${current_account_name} will be "bts/${current_account_name}", but they must pay the fee appropriate for their name.